In This Article:

 The Application Process

 Do you want to apply for a NY cannabis cultivation license?
-These are the steps you must complete:
+Here are the steps you must complete:

-1. Prepare your application: Learn everything you need about your desired license type and gather all required documents.
+1. Prepare Your Application: Learn everything you need to know about your desired license type and gather all required documents.

-4. Pay fees: Make the non-refundable application fee payment.
+4. Pay the Fees: Make the non-refundable application fee payment.

 Setting Up Your Cannabis Cultivation Facility